jkibe/recipes/content/recipes/butter-cookies/index.md

 Form the cookies into 30 g portions.
 Roll each portion into a ball, and, using your thumb, flatten each portion with a small indentation.
 The cookies do not spread much, and so can be packed quite densely on the tray.

 Bake the cookies until they're lightly golden, about 30 minutes.

+#### Chocolate orange

+Add to the dough:

+* 40 g dutched cocoa powder
+* Zest of three medium oranges

+Line two baking trays with Silpats or parchment paper.

+Form the cookies into 30 g portions.
+Roll each portion into a ball, and, using your thumb, flatten each portion with a small indentation.
+The cookies do not spread much, and so can be packed quite densely on the tray.

+Bake the cookies until they're lightly golden, about 30 minutes.